 - 1. Aliases

-- 2. Keywords such as function and several others, like if and for, that we will see in Chapter 5, Flow Control
+- 2. Keywords such as function and several others, like if and for, which we will see in Chapter 5

 - 3. Functions

 - 4. Built-ins like cd and type

 - 5. Scripts and executable programs, for which the shell searches in the directories listed in the PATH environment variable